 Being a diverse and inclusive organization means employing people with various demographics and characteristics.

 In fact, 57% of employees want to see their company increase diversity.
-What’s stopping you?

-Measuring employee diversity and equality, while important, is a challenge for most organizations.
+However, measuring employee diversity and equality, while important, is a challenge for most organizations.
 It is a sensitive topic that must be handled appropriately.

 What is a Diversity and Inclusion Survey?